virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeScaleIn

-The event will be executed before removing node(s) (i.e. scaling *in*) from the target node group.
-The *onBeforeScaleIn* event will be run only once for each layer.
+The event is executed before removing node(s) (i.e. scaling *in*) from the target node group.
+The *onBeforeScaleIn* event is run only once for each layer.

 **Event Placeholders:**